-I am literally moved by art as I often spontaneously dance when I see a sculpture, painting or installation that touches my soul.
+I moved by art as often instinctively dance when I see a sculpture, painting or installation that touches my soul.
 The improvisation of dance is riveting to me.
 When I create drawings and paintings of dancers I focus on the gestures of human interaction and movement through line, shapes and colors.
 The space in between is not a mere background but the breath of humanity, a playground exploring dynamic possibilities.

-I was born December 2nd, 1966, Marcy Lois Stein.
-My parents encouraged my creativity at an early age through art and dance lessons, and attended public school in Wayne NJ.
+I was born in 1966, Marcy Lois Stein.
+My parents encouraged my creativity at an early age through art and dance lessons, and attended public & Hebrew school in Wayne NJ.
 I grew up in a predominantly white community with my two younger brothers as we raised in the Jewish faith.

-At an early age, my parents hired housekeepers from Kingston Jamaican who helped raise us and an African American woman who guided us, taught us so many valuable lessons and prayed for us through our youth and teens,.
+At an early age, my parents hired a housekeeper from Kingston Jamaican ( omitting names for privacy) who helped raise us and an African American woman who taught us many valuable lessons and prayed for us through our youth and teens,.
 Their morals, life stories and love for us taught me the value of cultural diversity and treating People of Color with respect.

 My inspiration for teaching began at Syracuse University, where I received a BFA in Painting, 1988.
 I received my art teacher certification from Moore College of Art, 1997.